All Guides About Start Here

 What should a micro SaaS landing page include?

-A micro SaaS landing page for cold traffic needs: a headline that names the problem and the outcome, a subheadline that explains who it is for, a short benefits section, social proof, pricing with a risk reduction element, and one clear CTA.
+A landing page for a small subscription software business needs: a headline that names the problem and the result, a subheadline that explains who it is for, a short benefits section, social proof, pricing with something that reduces risk, and one clear button you want people to click.
 Everything else is optional.

 +